Back to articles list Articles Cookbook

 30.25RoundDSI1

 It might seem trivial, but imagine that you have several hundred products with similar characteristics in your database.
-To be able to control your warehouse, you need to know how to organize it.
+To control your warehouse, you need to know how to organize it.

 Here’s another example.
 Diamonds with the lowest number of carats are running out.
-How do you know how many of them with a carat weight below 1 you have left?
-Group the data to know how much you still need to order to make it to the next Valentine's Day.
+How do you know how many with a carat weight below 1 you have left?
+Group the data to know how much you need to order to make it to next Valentine's Day.

 These were very basic examples of using SQL.
 Now it's time for some more complicated scenarios.